-This will certainly give better players most of the performance they’re looking for in a ball, at a reasonable price.
+This will certainly give better players most of the performance they’re looking for in a ball, and at a reasonable price.

 It’s a premium ball with a soft-feeling cast urethane cover for a pretty decent price.
 And it has some interesting technology inside.